 As a member-driven community, CNA facilitates collaboration through strategic working groups.
-By joining these workshops, members have an important opportunity to communicate their needs to the smart ticketing community, and refine the technology to suit the practical requirements of organisations worldwide.
+By joining these groups, members have a valuable opportunity to communicate their needs to the smart ticketing community and help refine the technology to suit the practical requirements of organisations worldwide.

 CNA’s strategic priorities are organised within four working groups

 WG1 – Improving and developing Calypso’s reference specification, to provide an appropriate solution to transport operator needs.